Treaty of Aranjuez (1779)

 In the Treaty of Aranjuez (Traité d'Aranjuez; Tratado de Aranjuez; 12 April 1779), Spain agreed to support France in its war with Britain.
 This was in return for assistance in recovering its former possessions of Menorca, Gibraltar, and Spanish Florida.

 While Spain refused to become formally involved in the American Revolutionary War, they allowed goods to be shipped through Louisiana, avoiding the British blockade while their recapture of Florida denied the Royal Navy bases on the Gulf Coast.
 Outside North America, they regained Menorca but failed to take Gibraltar, despite a huge investment of men and money.

-With the exception of Menorca and Florida, the 1783 treaties between Britain, France, and Spain largely returned the position to that prevailing before the war.
+With the exception of Menorca and Florida, the 1783 treaties between Britain, France, and Spain largely returned the position to that prevailing before the Anglo-Spanish War (1779–1783).

 Background

 Under the 1713 Treaty of Utrecht, Spain ceded Menorca and Gibraltar to Britain and regaining them became a primary objective.
+Beginning in 1733, Spain and France had made a series of agreements, Pacte de Famille, that lead to cooperation and military alliance on a defined basis.
 During the Seven Years' War in 1756, Spain was allied with France; they re-captured Menorca but lost Havana and Manila in 1762.
 As part of the Treaty of Paris (1763) that ended the war, Britain exchanged these for Spanish Florida, while France compensated Spain by transferring ownership of Louisiana (see Map).
 British West Florida was strategically important, since it controlled entry to the Mississippi River through the port of Mobile and included the modern Gulf Coast of the United States.